Bhāskara II: Engineering

 The earliest reference to a perpetual motion machine date back to 1150, when Bhāskara II described a wheel that he claimed would run forever.

 Bhāskara II invented a variety of instruments one of which is Yaṣṭi-yantra.
 This device could vary from a simple stick to V-shaped staffs designed specifically for determining angles with the help of a calibrated scale.

 Legends

 In his book Lilavati, he reasons: "In this quantity also which has zero as its divisor there is no change even when many quantities have entered into it or come out [of it], just as at the time of destruction and creation when throngs of creatures enter into and come out of [him, there is no change in] the infinite and unchanging [Vishnu]".

 "Behold!"

 It has been stated, by several authors, that Bhaskara II proved the Pythagorean theorem by drawing a diagram and providing the single word "Behold!".
 Sometimes Bhaskara's name is omitted and this is referred to as the Hindu proof, well known by schoolchildren.

-However, as mathematics historian Kim Plofker points out, after presenting a worked-out example, Bhaskara II states the Pythagorean theorem:

-Hence, for the sake of brevity, the square root of the sum of the squares of the arm and upright is the hypotenuse: thus it is demonstrated.